 Think of it as rolling each fence instruction into the operations on

 Ready themselves.
+[Update: Please note that this form is not exactly the same as the version using standalone fences; technically, it’s less strict.]
 The compiler will emit any instructions necessary to obtain the required barrier effects.
 In particular, on Itanium, each operation can be easily implemented as a single instruction:

 st.rel.
 Just as before,